 We know that some people may still feel a little wary about venturing out.
 We will ensure that there are some chairs spaced a little away from the main group, and please do wear a mask if that is more comfortable for you.
 There will also be hand sanitiser available.

 We look forward to welcoming you back.

 Join our email list

-Receive occasional emails from us, we’ll keep your details secure and never share them.
+Receive occasional emails from us, about one each month.
+We’ll keep your details secure and never share them.
 Unsubscribe whenever you like.

 About Friends Of Bishopston Library

 FOBL is a voluntary group of local residents aiming to support Bishopston Library, helping to sustain and improve its service and connecting it with the local community.
 This includes organising events and activities at the library, raising funds for additional equipment at the library, building the community of library users and promoting all aspects of the library.

 We have an elected committee, a constitution and a bank account.
 Read more about how we work, our past events and how to get involved.

 We’d welcome your input – if you’d like to help or if you have any suggestions then please contact us:

 Gloucester Road, Bristol, UK